hpk42/muacrypt/core/README.rst

 After installation simply run the main command::

-    autocrypt
+    muacrypt

 to see available sub commands and options.
 Start by initializing an Autocrypt account which will maintain its own keyring and not interfere with your possibly existing gpg default keyring::

-    $ autocrypt init
+    $ muacrypt init

-Afterwards you can create an autocrypt header for an email address::
+Afterwards you can create an Autocrypt header for an email address::

-    $ autocrypt make-header x@example.org
+    $ muacrypt make-header x@example.org

 You can process and integrate peer's Autocrypt keys by piping an email message into the ``process-incoming`` subcommand::

-    $ autocrypt process-incoming <EMAIL_MESSAGE_FILE
+    $ muacrypt process-incoming <EMAIL_MESSAGE_FILE

-At any point you can show the status of your autocrypt account::
+At any point you can show the status of your muacrypt account::

-    $ autocrypt show
+    $ muacrypt status